ristoikonen/bserver/README.md

 # bserver
-Image play: From Bitmap to byte array to Bitmap.
+Has code to cast an image from Bitmap to byte array to Bitmap.
+Alpha channel included.

-### We can do LINQ ops to List of bytes!
+### We can do LINQ operations to List of bytes!

 Methods can be found here:
 [GetBitmapFromBuGeRedList](https://github.com/ristoikonen/bserver/blob/main/BuGeRedLister.cs)